evoingram/endorsement/SamplesDSAlgos/stack_v_heap.md

 # Stack vs Heap Memory Allocation

 Memory in a C/C++ program can either be allocated on stack or heap.

-## Prerequisite

-Memory layout of C program
+## Prerequisite:  Memory layout of C program

 ## Stack Allocation